jlempen/Surface-Go-2-OpenCore/README.md

 >
 > You may however head over to [jalower's repo for the Pentium Gold Y4425 Microsoft Surface Go 2](https://github.com/jalower/Surface_Go_2_Opencore) if you wish to run macOS on the `Pentium Gold` variant of the Surface Go 2.

+> [!WARNING]
+> ### Installing or upgrading to macOS Tahoe
+>
+> When  <ins>**upgrading**</ins> your existing installation to macOS Tahoe, you <ins>**MUST**</ins> log out of your `Apple Account` (iCloud) before proceeding with the upgrade.
+Furthermore make sure you <ins>**DESELECT**</ins> the option to enable `FileVault` disk encryption in the installer and do not sign into your `Apple Account` (iCloud) until the installer is done and you reach the desktop.
+Failing to do so will eventually encrypt your disk and prevent you from unlocking your disk with your password on restart.
+>
+> If `FileVault` disk encryption is enabled in your existing installation of macOS and you wish to keep it enabled in macOS Tahoe, then [carefully read the section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main#fixing-filevault-when-upgrading-to-macos-tahoe) before proceeding with the upgrade.
+>
+> When doing a <ins>**clean install**</ins> of macOS Tahoe, make sure you <ins>**DESELECT**</ins> the option to enable `FileVault` disk encryption in the installer and do not sign into your `Apple Account` (iCloud) until the installer is done and you reach the desktop.
+Failing to do so will eventually encrypt your disk and prevent you from unlocking your disk with your password on restart.
+>
+> If you wish to enable `FileVault` disk encryption in macOS Tahoe, [carefully read the section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main#fixing-filevault-when-upgrading-to-macos-tahoe).

 ## Latest News
 * (20260111) Added the `apfs_aligned.efi` driver to fix `FileVault` when upgrading to macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main#fixing-filevault-when-upgrading-to-macos-tahoe)).
 * (20260110) Added resources and instructions to enable `AirportItlwm.kext` on macOS Sequoia and Tahoe ([see section below](https://github.com/jlempen/Surface-Go-2-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe)).